swvanderlaan/MetaGWASToolKit/README.md

 - add in option to include/exclude special chromosomes (X, Y, XY, MT) :large_blue_diamond:
 - add in more extensive annotation of variants - perhaps HaploReg; eQTL/mQTL/pQTL; ENCODE? :large_blue_diamond:
 - add `--verbose` and other flags of `METAGWAS.pl` to `metagwastoolkit.conf`. :construction:
+- add in LocusTrack functionality :ballot_box_with_check:
-- add in LD score functionality :construction:
+- add in LD score functionality :ballot_box_with_check:
-- add in MR base functionality :construction:
+- add in MR base functionality :ballot_box_with_check:
+- add in MAGMA functionality :ballot_box_with_check:
-- add in VEGAS2 functionality :construction:
+- add in VEGAS2 functionality :ballot_box_with_check:
 - add in VEGAS2 based pathway enrichment analysis :construction:
-- add in a relevant annotation function :construction:
+- add in a relevant annotation function :ballot_box_with_check:

 #### Manhattan
 - add in option to give the output a specific name (now it's based on the filename) :large_orange_diamond: